lukebabs/autosurf/README.md

 # Permissions for Selenium
-Be aware that you may have to give Selenium drivers necessary trust permission during the first run.
+Be aware that you may have to give Selenium drivers necessary trust permission for the first run.
 This applies to both Windows and MacOS.
+On Linux, simply install Chrome broswer

 # Human Bot
 Added human bot to the toolset.
-This will be used to scape the site under chrome driver and with time delays to simulate slow surfing by human.

-    def humanbot()
+This can be used to automatically surf a site and click randomly as humans would.
+This can be good for reconnaissance.